Metroid: Other M: Reception

 Heavy criticism was directed toward the script, dialogue, and cutscene length.
 McShea felt that the unskippable cutscenes and "the overabundance of story in Other M were a negative deviation from Metroid tradition".
 Kollar states that they "often run as long as 15 minutes, exhausting players with repetition of obvious plot points and overwrought dialogue as mature and interesting as a teenager's diary".
 Justin Haywald of 1UP.com complained that as the game progresses "instead of getting more of the things that work [combat], you get more of the things you don't care about [overwrought story]".
 Donlan notes that the plot is considered as "the future's dumbest soap opera".
 Wolinsky echoes the misgivings about Samus' immaturity, petulant behavior, and misguided loyalty.
 Tae K. Kim of GamePro writes that while the story and Samus' monologues did not compel them, "it helped contextualize her entire existence" which developed the character to "an actual human being who's using the vastness of space to try and put some distance between herself and the past".
 Contrarily, Haywald found the portrayal "lifeless", "boring" and "nonsensical".
-G4TV's Abbie Heppe was critical on Samus's portrayal; she wrote that Samus "cannot possibly wield the amount of power she possesses unless directed to by a man", and found that her anxiety attack cannot be reconciled with her previous portrayals.
+G4TV's Abbie Heppe criticized Other M for portraying Samus as a "little girl that cannot possibly wield the amount of power she possesses unless directed to by a man", and found that her anxiety attack upon confronting Ridley could not be reconciled with her previous portrayals.

 In a feature for 1UP.com, Jeremy Parish states that many Metroid fans were disappointed by the story, power-up restrictions and its "awkward handling of its leading lady".
 Video game scholar Luke Arnott argued that players were dissatisfied with Other M because it did not consistently balance gameplay constraints with player agency, and because it failed at what he calls "imperative" storytelling.
 Arnott suggested that studying how games like Other M create meaning in virtual spaces may help design better games and situate them within wider theories of postmodern subjectivity.
 Clyde Mandelin of Legends of Localization noted that the game received mixed reactions from Japanese fans.
 Kotakus Luke Plunkett wrote that Team Ninja was blamed by "many people" for the story; Hayashi later clarified that Sakamoto wrote the story himself.
 Nintendo Treehouse producer Nate Bihldorff stated that the scene depicting Samus' encounter with Ridley "is not a sign of weakness, but of strength.
 People who call out that scene as anything but empowering are kind of missing the point".
 He added that Samus' story "has largely been a matter of individual perception, especially in the US, where people haven't read any of the official manga related to her childhood".